NGNT/treegen-pinegen/README.md

 - Tree palettes: `palettes/tree/`
 - Pine palettes: `palettes/pine/`
-- Make sure to add new palettes to the internal dictionary in the script.
+- Make sure to add new palettes to the appropriate internal dictionary in the script.

 ## 👤 Credits

 Created by NGNT
-With GUI and architecture support from ChatGPT 🤖
-Inspired by nature.
-Powered by code.
+With GUI and architecture support from Cursor and ChatGPT 🤖 Inspired by nature.

 ## 📜 License